Abdul-Rafae-Mohammed/TerraformScript_Install_ORDS_APEX_OracleDB/README.md

     #   | |_| |  _ < / ___ | |___| |___| |___
     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***

+This script supports 2 deployment architectures:
+* Installing ORDS and APEX on a separate compute instance.
+* Installing ORDS and APEX on the Database Server itself.

 ## Compute Instance for Appication Express with ORDS with Terraform

 This creates a Compute Instance to run ORDS (Oracle Rest Data Service), which can be used for Oracle Applicaton Express (APEX).
+ORDS and APEX are configured for a single database by the scripts at the first time.
+You can add additional databases to be monitored or managed later.

+## Installing ORDS on the Database Server

+This deployment installs the ORDS and APEX server on the database server.
 ORDS and APEX are configured for a single database by the scripts at the first time.
 You can add additional databases to be monitored or managed later.

 ### Using this scripts
 * To run this terraform scripts, URLs of OCI Object Storage Service for the follwoing files is required.